Hey, Little Ant Literature Guide

 Show: Show the illustration on the cover of the book again.
 How did the authors change perspectives between the boy and the ant throughout the book?
 Why do you think the authors did this?

 Connect: This book challenges us to think about the concept of respecting the lives of ants.
 It is a metaphor (symbolic representation) for showing respect for differences in people.
 If the ant represents children, make some arguements for ways that adults can show respect for youth.
 If the ant is a metaphor for people who live differently, make an argument for listening before judging differences as less valuable than one's own point of view.

-- Complete a Venn diagram comparing the boy and the ant using the handout below.
+- Complete a Venn diagram comparing the boy and the ant.
 (Here is an example of a Venn Diagram from SimplyKinder).